X16Community/x16-docs/X16 Reference - 09 - Sound Programming.md

 The YM2151 handles semitones differently than the PSG and requires converting the MIDI note to the appropriate KC value using `notecon_midi2fm`.
-KF is the fractional semitone, albeit with only the top 6-bits used.
+KF is the fractional semitone (albeit with only the top 6-bits used) and requires no conversion.

-The PSG, by contrast, operates with linear pitch which is why `notecon_midi2psg` also takes the fractional component, y, as input.
+The PSG, by contrast, operates with linear pitch which is why `notecon_midi2psg` also takes the fractional component (y) as input.

 Thus, if you manage all your pitch slides using MIDI notes along with a fractional component, you can then convert this directly over to PSG or YM2151 as required